 What do I do if I need to change my term, recommender or program?

-If you wish to change any of the above, please email firstname.lastname@example.org with your request.
+You can change your recommender information in the applicant portal.
+If you wish to change the applicant term or intended program after submitting the application, please email email@example.com with your request.
 Terms and programs must be specified.

 What happens when my application is complete?

 Applications will be referred to the appropriate departments only when your application has been submitted, the fee paid, all required documentation has been received and all security screenings have been completed.
-Departments vary in the amount of time they take to act on applications - depending on the size of the applicant pool a recommendation may take up to 3 weeks.
+Departments vary in the amount of time they take to act on applications - depending on the size of the applicant pool.
 Additionally, those programs with early deadlines or review dates may not review any complete applications until the deadline or review date has passed.

 What are the different types of acceptance and what do they mean?